exponea/exponea-android-sdk/Documentation/setup.md

 #### Configure application ID

-**Multiple mobile apps:** If your Engagement project supports multiple mobile apps, specify the `applicationId` in your configuration.
+**Multiple mobile apps:** If your {user.mkg} project supports multiple mobile apps, specify the `applicationId` in your configuration.
 This helps distinguish between different apps in your project.

 ```kotlin
 configuration.applicationId = "<Your application id>"
 ```

-Make sure your `applicationId` value matches exactly Application ID configured in your Bloomreach Engagement under **Project Settings > Campaigns > Channels > Push Notifications.**
+Make sure your `applicationId` value matches exactly Application ID configured in your {user.mkg} under **Project Settings > Campaigns > Channels > Push Notifications.**

-**Single mobile app:** If your Engagement project supports only one app, you can skip the `applicationId` configuration.
+**Single mobile app:** If your {user.mkg} project supports only one app, you can skip the `applicationId` configuration.
 The SDK will automatically use the default value "default-application".

 ### Using a configuration file